-- Services of a hospital, comprehensive outpatient rehabilitative facility (CORF), or licensed therapist as described above. - > Coverage includes short-term cardiac rehabilitation following angioplasty, cardiovascular surgery, congestive heart failure or myocardial infarction. - > Coverage includes short-term pulmonary rehabilitation for the treatment of reversible pulmonary disease. - > All visit limits apply for both in-network and out-of-network services, wherever the services are being provided, for example, at home, at a therapist's office or in a free-standing therapy facility. - CP500 and HDHP: Spinal manipulation therapy is limited to 20 visits per calendar year.
+- Services of a hospital, comprehensive outpatient rehabilitative facility (CORF), or licensed therapist as described above. - Coverage includes short-term cardiac rehabilitation following angioplasty, cardiovascular surgery, congestive heart failure or myocardial infarction. - Coverage includes short-term pulmonary rehabilitation for the treatment of reversible pulmonary disease. - All visit limits apply for both in-network and out-of-network services, wherever the services are being provided, for example, at home, at a therapist's office or in a free-standing therapy facility. - Choice Plan and High Deductible Plan with HSA: Spinal manipulation therapy is limited to 20 visits per calendar year.
 Physical and occupational therapies combined are limited to 60 visits per calendar year.
-Speech therapy is limited to 90 visits per calendar year.
+Speech therapy is limited to 90 visits per calendar year except when there is a diagnosis of mental health, behavioral health or substance use, including Autism Spectrum Disorder.